dmontaner/mdgsa/inst/doc/mdgsa_vignette.md

 ## 00030     0.01887660 0.9536525              1      0.3226767      1
 ```

-The column of the row contain _log odds ratios_ and p-values for each of the analyzed _dimensions_ and also for their _intercept_.
+The column of the row contain _log odds ratios_ and p-values for each of the analyzed _dimensions_ and also for their _interaction_ effect.
 The function `mdPat` helps clarifying the bi-dimensional pattern of enrichment.